Abscissa/mysql-native-experimental/README.md

 	- getArg(): Get an argument that's been set.
 	- release(): Optional.
 Prepared is refcounted.
 - Row: One "row" of results, used much like an array of Variant.
-- ResultSequence: An input range of rows.
+- ResultRange: An input range of rows.
 - ResultSet: A random access range of rows.

 Basic example: